 “Combining a good source of protein or healthy fats with your carbohydrates or sugars helps to stabilize blood glucose levels and decrease the post-dessert sugar spikes, and corresponding drops.
 Try adding Greek yogurt, nuts or seeds, or nut butters to your desserts for stable blood glucose levels.”

-To make your own Labna be sure to use a good quality yogurt.
+To make your own Labna for this gluten-free cheesecake be sure to use a good quality yogurt.
 The only yogurt I use and recommend is Tree Island Greek yogurt.
 Tree Island yogurt is made right here on Vancouver Island, but it is also available all across the lower mainland of BC and as far away as specialty stores in Ontario and Quebec.
 They use grass-fed dairy which is naturally higher in omega-3 fatty acids.
-The yogurt is naturally creamy due to its 6.5% M.F., and does not use any funky ingredients like thickeners, gelatin, or protein powder.
+The yogurt is naturally creamy due to its 6.5% M.F. and does not use any funky ingredients like thickeners, gelatin, or protein powder.

-- Cut 3 pieces of cheesecloth, about 12×12 inches and layer onto a strainer.
+Cut 3 pieces of cheesecloth, about 12x12 inches, and layer onto a strainer.

 Add some crunch: Top with some candied peacans or almonds, roughly chopped